Skip to content

 LMS integrationGoogle Classroom, Teams, CanvasLimited (Google Classroom)

-Access featuresRead-aloud, high-contrast, Accuracy mode, screen readersTTS with speed control, font size, volume (no WCAG, no high-contrast)
+Access featuresRead-aloud, high-contrast, Accuracy mode, screen readersTTS with speed control, font size, volume, High-Contrast Mode

 Access tools are a real divide.
-Kahoot has built-in tools for students who learn differently: read-aloud, high-contrast, screen readers, and Accuracy mode (no speed scoring).
+Kahoot has built-in tools for students who learn differently: read-aloud, high-contrast, screen readers, and Accuracy Mode (no speed scoring).
+Kahoot also added Confidence Mode and Q&A upvoting through paid tiers in 2026.
 Teachers with students who have reading or processing needs rely on these.

 Learning support feature checklist: Kahoot with green checkmarks for read-aloud, high-contrast, screen readers, Accuracy mode, WCAG vs Blooket with checks for TTS and font size but red X for high-contrast, screen readers, WCAG, VPAT Kahoot covers read-aloud, contrast, and screen readers.
-Blooket covers audio and font size only.
+Blooket added High-Contrast Mode in 2026 but still lacks formal WCAG compliance.

-Blooket also lets teachers import question sets from Quizlet, which saves hours of building quizzes.
+Save States, Solo Links, and Quizlet import.
+Blooket also lets teachers import question sets from Quizlet, saving hours of building quizzes.
 Kahoot’s AI quiz generator can turn text or documents into quizzes, but it doesn’t tap into an existing library the way Blooket does.
+Blooket’s Save States on Tower Defense 2, Tower of Doom, and Cafe finally let students return mid-game.
+Solo Links (one URL, click and start self-paced practice immediately, no game code needed) closed the homework gap.

 For Students: Engagement vs Retention

-Blooket wins on keeping students engaged by a wide margin, with strategy games, collectibles, and no speed pressure.
+Blooket wins on keeping students engaged by a wide margin.
+Strategy games, collectibles, Save States, no speed pressure.
 Kahoot wins on proven retention through timed active recall under social pressure.
-LearnClash combines both: competitive play that’s engaging plus spaced repetition that turns short-term recall into long-term knowledge.
+LearnClash combines both: ranked play that’s engaging plus spaced repetition that turns short-term recall into long-term knowledge.
+The skill-matched ELO system landed 82% of duels in the 45-55% win-rate band in April 2026.

 Student experience: Kahoot high-energy classroom with racing and podium vs Blooket Tower Defense strategy game with collectible Blook characters, warning icon for cheating scripts Kahoot creates high-energy social competition.
-Blooket creates strategy-game engagement with collectibles, but faces cheating concerns.
+Blooket creates strategy-game engagement with collectibles, but still faces cheating concerns in 2026.

 KahootBlooket